chef-boneyard/chef-rfc/new/rfcXXX-policyfile-endpoint.md

 * `GET /policy_groups/:policy_group_name/policies/:policy_name`: Get the policy
   document with the run list and cookbook set for the chef run.

+### Authorization

+The Chef Server authorizes an actor to access the Policyfile API separately for policy groups and policy names (i.e., the set of all policyfile lock documents with the same name).
+For operations that affect both policy groups and policy names, an actor must have all relevant permissions to perform the requested operation.

+#### Policy Groups

+Container-level Authorization:

+* An actor must have `Create` permission on the `policy_groups` container to create a new group.
+* An actor must have `List` permission on the `policy_groups` container to list groups.

+Object-level Authorization:

+* An actor must have `Read` permission on a specific `policy_group` to read the promotion configuration for that group (promotion API only)
+* An actor must have `Read` permission on a specific `policy_group` to read the list of active policies and revisions.
+* An actor must have `Update` permission to set the active revision for a given `policy_name` to a specific revision via `POST /policy_groups/:policy_group_name/policies/:policy_name`
+* An actor must have `Read` permission on a specific `policy_group` and `List` permission on the `nodes` container to list nodes in a policy group via `GET /policy_groups/:policy_group_name/nodes`
+* An actor must have `Delete` permission on a specific `policy_group` to delete it.

+#### Policy Names

+Authorization for policy names is similar to cookbook versions and data bags in that actions on individual objects are authorized based on permissions to the collection; individual policy file lock revisions do not have independent ACLs.

+Container-level Authorization:

+* An actor must have `Create` permission on the `policies` container to create a new `policy_name`.
+This applies when creating a new policyfile lock revision via `POST /policies/:policy_name/revisions/` and no existing policyfile lock document with the same name exists.
+* An actor must have `List` permission on the `policies` container to list all policy names.

+Object-level Authorization:

+* An actor must have `Update` to create a new policyfile lock revision.
+This applies when creating a new revision of a policy name via `POST /policies/:policy_name/revisions/` and there is an existing policyfile lock document with the same name.
+* An actor must have `Read` to list the available revisions for a given `policy_name` via `GET /policies/:policy_name/revisions/`.
+* An actor must have `Read` to retrieve a specific revision of a given `policy_name` via `GET /policies/:policy_name/revisions/:revision_id`.
+* An actor must have `Delete` to delete a specific revision of a given `policy_name`.

+#### Both

+For convenience and to reduce HTTP round-trips, some APIs update and/or disclose information about different object types.
+An actor is permitted to perform the requested action only if authorized for all of the requested actions individually,

+* An actor must have `Read` permission on a specific `policy_group` and also have `Read` on a specific `policy_name` to retrieve the active policy lock document revision for the given group and name.
+* To set the current active policy lock revision via `PUT /policy_groups/:policy_group_name/policies/:policy_name`, an actor must have either `Update` permission on the given `policy_group` if it exists, or `Create` on the `policy_groups` container to create the desired group, AND either `Update` permission on the given `policy_name` if it exists or `Create` on the `policies` containter to create the the desired policy if it doesn't exist.
+* An actor must have `Read` permission on a sepcific `policy_name` and `List` permission on the `policy_groups` container to list the groups associated with a given policy at a given revision via `GET /policies/:policy_name/revisions/:revision_id/policy_groups`

 ## Rationale

 ### Policy Groups